LongyuZhang/open-liberty-checkpoint-image/README.md

 ```

 # Using open-liberty:beta-checkpoint-ubi Image
-After the `open-liberty:beta-checkpoint-ubi` image has been built locally you can use the following steps the containerize your application and then checkpoint your application and build a layer on top that contains a checkpointed instance of your application.
+After the `open-liberty:beta-checkpoint-ubi` image has been built locally you can use the following steps the containerize an example application and then checkpoint the application and build a layer on top that contains a checkpointed instance of the application.
 ## Containerize an application
 For a more indepth look at containerizing your application with Open Liberty go to the Open Liberty [guides](https://openliberty.io/guides/).
 In particular look at the [containerize](https://openliberty.io/guides/#containerize) guides.